HCL-HUBL/ARRAN/README.md

     - 'low':  remove individuals with a F coefficient > 3 SDs from the cohort's mean.
     - 'high': remove individuals with a F coefficient < 3 SDs from the cohort's mean.
     - 'both': applies both of the above.
-    - *note*: the F coefficient is inversely correlated with heterozygosity (so a 'high' heterozygosity corresponds to a low F value).
+    - *note: the F coefficient is inversely correlated with heterozygosity (so a 'high' heterozygosity corresponds to a low F value).*

  - Remove variants with 5% missing genotypes (can be changed with 'qc_geno')

  - Produce the eigenvectors and eigenvalues of the genomic PCA

  - Remove variants based on their Minor Allele Frequency:
-    - For the GWAS: variants with a MAF < 'qc_maf'
+    - For the GWAS: variants with a MAF < 'gwas_maf'
     - For the RVAT: variants with a MAF > 'rvat_maf'

 This pipeline will output the following files: